 Employment openings are posted online and may be viewed here.

 If you have questions regarding potential employment, you may telephone our office at 704.216.8900 during normal business hours [0800-1700 M/F Eastern] and ask to speak with a Division Chief or Chief of the Department.

 Our EMS Division, the largest of three in the department, is a paramedic level ALS provider.
 The county-operated service utilizes a single-tier ALS system augmented by medical responders through our local fire departments.
-Eight ambulances operate from six stations throughout the county.
-A seventh station is currently under construction in the western Rowan county town of Cleveland.
+Eight ambulances operate from seven stations throughout the county.
+A eighth station is currently under construction in the eastern Rowan county town of Rockwell.

 Division field personnel work a 24.25 hour on and 47.75 hour off [24/48] fluctuating work week schedule.
 The Division maintains an open application process, periodically holding several employment assessment centers throughout the year for both full and part time positions.
 Successful candidates completing the assessment process has their application placed on file for current and future openings.
 Applications for this division should be submitted directly to our County Human Resources Department for consideration and review.

 Full time candidates are selected from those applicants with current paramedic credentials or those paramedic students enrolled in a paramedic program and scheduled to graduate.
 For part-time candidates, applications are selected and considered from EMT, EMT-I and EMT-P credentialed individuals.
 First consideration is given to those with paramedic certification or those who are pursuing that level of certification, followed by EMT-I and then EMT.
 All applications are graded based on objective factors and sorted, then ordered based on factors related to certification.